Tillamook: Cheese Factory Tours, Hiking & Ocean Views

 Tillamook, OR

-Searching for the best things to do in Tillamook, Oregon?
+Searching for the best things to do in Tillamook, Oregon on your road trip?
 Well, you are in the right place!
 Known as the "Gateway to the Oregon Coast," Tillamook is famed for its dairy farms, scenic coastline, and maritime heritage.
 I loved the mix of ocean views, lush pastures, and those classic lighthouses perched above dramatic cliffs.
 After a one hour and 20 minute drive frmo Portland, we stayed at the 3-star Surfside Resort.

 My week in Tillamook began at the Tillamook Air Museum and was filled with coastal magic, from the wide beaches of Cape Lookout and Oceanside to the famous Tillamook Creamery, where I sampled delicious cheeses.
 I also soaked up history at Cape Meares Lighthouse.
-Here are my favorite attractions that I want to share.
+This guide describes my favorite attractions that I want to share.

 Best Time to Visit Tillamook, OR